Viswanathan–Ramamoorthy: Other collaborations

 Viswanathan and Ramamoorthy, particularly Viswanathan, are credited with moulding the careers of their regular singers T. M. Soundararajan, P. Susheela, P. B. Sreenivas, Seerkazhi Govindarajan and L. R. Eswari.
 A. L. Raghavan and S. Janaki sang less often for them.

-K. J. Yesudas had his only collaboration with the duo in two songs from Kadhalikka Neramillai (1964): "Nenjathai Alli Alli" with L. R. Eswari and P. Suseela and "Enna Paarvai Undhan Paarvai" with P. Suseela.
+K. J. Yesudas had his only collaboration with the duo in two songs from Kadhalikka Neramillai (1964): "Nenjathai Alli Alli" with L. R. Eswari and P. Susheela and "Enna Paarvai Undhan Paarvai" with P. Susheela.
 After the partnership dissolved, he sang with Viswanathan and Ramamoorthy separately.

-During their early years, they worked with established male singers such as Thiruchi Loganathan, C. S. Jayaraman, S. C. Krishnan, Ghantasala and V. N. Sundharam.
+During their early years, they worked with established male singers such as Thiruchi Loganathan, C. S. Jayaraman, S. C. Krishnan, Ghantasala and V. N. Sundaram.
 The female singers were P. A. Periyanayaki, M. L. Vasanthakumari, R. Balasaraswathi Devi, P. Leela, Jikki, T. V. Rathnam, T. S. Bagavathi, M. S. Rajeswari, K. Jamuna Rani, K. Rani, A. P. Komala and A. G. Rathnamala.

 The singing actors N. S. Krishnan, T. A. Madhuram, V. Nagayya, T. R. Mahalingam, K. R. Ramasamy, J. P. Chandrababu, P. Bhanumathi and S. Varalakshmi also sang for the duo.
 G. K. Venkatesh, M. S. Viswanathan's friend and assistant, sang a few songs as well.

 T. M. Soundararajan was Viswanathan's favourite singer and Jikki, followed by P. Susheela, were the duo's primary female singers.
 They were divided on A. M. Rajah; although Ramamoorthy favoured him, Viswanathan had a personality conflict dating back to Genova.
 Rajah sang only five Viswanathan–Ramamoorthy songs, at the height of his career during the 1950s.
 He voiced Gemini Ganesan, the actor for whom he was the primary voice, only in Padhi Bhakti.